leandrosly/DevOps-FirstTry/README.md

 # DevOps-FirstTry
-First try creating a full system with docker
+First try creating a full system with docker.